Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-goedgepickt/README.md

 This is a manual action.
 Via the Admin UI you can trigger a full sync.
 A full sync pushes all products in Vendure to Goedgepickt, including images, titles and description.
 Products are matched by SKU.

-The plugin will also pushe products to Goedgepickt on ProductEvents.

-Full sync also pulls stocklevels from Goedgepickt.
+Full sync also pulls stocklevels from Goedgepickt and updates in Vendure.

 ### Order fulfillment